-You also want to keep your most valuable items away from the most likely places to get hit by flooding.
-Things like electronics shouldn’t be sitting on the floor near the kitchen or bathroom, as one example.
-This both keeps them from flooding and gives you more time to get to things if water is rising and you need to get things out.
+Keep items like electronics off the floor if they're near the kitchen or bathroom as well.
+These strategies both protect your valuables and also give you more time to get to things if the water is rising and you need to grab and go.

 Read more about keeping your apartment safe: